awsdocs/amazon-ec2-user-guide/doc_source/Instances.md

 Each instance is backed by Amazon EBS or backed by instance store\.
 Select an AMI based on which type of root volume you need\.
 For more information, see [Storage for the Root Device](ComponentsAMIs.md#storage-for-the-root-device)\.

 **Q\.
 Can I remotely manage a fleet of EC2 instances *and* machines in my hybrid environment?**
-AWS Systems Manager lets you remotely and securely manage the configuration of your Amazon EC2 instances, and your on\-premises instances and virtual machines \(VMs\) in hybrid environments, including VMs from other cloud providers\.
+AWS Systems Manager enables you to remotely and securely manage the configuration of your Amazon EC2 instances, and your on\-premises instances and virtual machines \(VMs\) in hybrid environments, including VMs from other cloud providers\.
 For more information, see the *[AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/)*\.